newtheatre/website/_content/get-involved.md

 <div class="row">
   <div class="col-sm" markdown="1">

-As a stage manager, you'll work with the set designer during the get-in to help build the set according to their plan.

-However, once the show's get-in is complete, the stage manager's job really comes to life.
-They are in charge of the set and props during the running of the show, making sure everything is where it needs to be.
+Once the show's get-in is complete, the stage manager's job really comes to life, making sure the show runs as smoothly as possible.
+They are in charge of the set and props during the show, making sure everything is where it needs to be.

-During the show, you can get to manage where props and set pieces are going, sort costumes for quick-changes or activate special effects like smoke machines.
+During the show, you might manage where props and set pieces are going, sort costumes for quick-changes or activate special effects like smoke machines.

 </div><div class="col-sm" markdown="1">